tmiquel/tests-ruby/README.md

 Our results for the exercices about Rspec (Monday, Jan 14th 2019, THP)

-In the lib folder, you will find our files
+In the lib folder, you will find our files.

 In the spec folder, you will find all the corresponding test files

 Run the later ("rspec spec/filename_spec.rb").